-Guidance: This indicator applies to organisations with workers or subcontracted workers.
-The operation shall maintain documentation identifying workers authorized for hazardous tasks and require subcontractors to do the same.
+Guidance: The organisation shall maintain documentation identifying workers authorised for hazardous tasks and require subcontractors to do the same.
+For Level II, this is specifically applicable to storage facilities and transporters.

-CORE - Certified organisations shall provide all required personal protective equipment (PPE) and clothing to workers.
+2.9.5 Levels I, II and III CORE: Certified organisations shall provide, and substitute when needed, all adequate and appropriated personal protective equipment (PPE) and clothing to workers.
+No fees shall be charged for PPEs.

-Guidance: Training on the importance and usage of PPE is to be considered as part of this indicator.
+Guidance: Training on the importance and correct usage of PPE is to be considered as part of this indicator.
+For Level II, this is specifically applicable to storage facilities and transporters.

-Wearing of appropriate personal protective equipment (PPE) and adequate clothing is mandatory in conducting the activities that, based on the risk assessment (2.9.1), have been deemed PPEs as necessary.
+2.9.6 Levels I and CORE: Wearing of appropriate personal protective equipment (PPE) and adequate clothing is mandatory when conducting activities that, based on the risk assessment (2.9.1), have been deemed PPEs as necessary.
+There is a system of warnings followed by legally permitted sanctions for workers who do not apply safety requirements or do not use the required PPE.

-2.10 Training in health and safety
+Training in health and safety